Salah856/System-Design/Design Rate Limiter.md

   - High fault tolerance.
 If there are any problems with the rate limiter (for example, a cache server goes offline), it does not affect the entire system.

+## Step 2 - Propose high-level design and get buy-in

+Let us keep things simple and use a basic client and server model for communication.

+#### Where to put the rate limiter?
+Intuitively, you can implement a rate limiter at either the client or server-side.

+- Client-side implementation.
+Generally speaking, client is an unreliable place to enforce rate limiting because client requests can easily be forged by malicious actors.
+Moreover, we might not have control over the client implementation.

+- Server-side implementation.
+Figure 4-1 shows a rate limiter that is placed on the server- side.